 - If your requirement is maturity, especially for production clusters, use the Stable channel.

-GKE upgrades clusters to a newer version that meets the channel's quality bar.
+GKE upgrades clusters to a newer version that meets the channel's quality standards.
 However, we recommend upgrading your clusters ahead of time because this provides you with:

 - Better control of your upgrades, and alignment with your working hours.

 - Better predictability because GKE skips auto-upgrading clusters that meet the release target (i.e., clusters that were manually upgraded to the next target version).
 Nodes are automatically upgraded to the recommended version in their selected channel to align with the control plane version and to protect you from vulnerabilities and unsupported version skew.

 You can enroll a new or existing cluster in a release channel.

 You can create and enroll a new cluster in a release channel using gcloud CLI or the Google Cloud console.
 By default, new clusters are automatically enrolled in the Regular release channel.

 For GKE Standard clusters, you can choose to specify a different channel during creation in the Google Cloud console.